25 Things We Must Learn from Aboriginal Spirituality

 - A person's internal qualities are valued and enhanced.

 - Purifying and feeling of being at peace heals the mind of all worries.

 - The Aboriginal Law guarantees that every individual knows his or her connections and duties.

-- It teaches regards for other individuals (their family).
+- It teaches regards to other individuals (their families).